dougflip/generator-fun/readme.md

 Building a simple one is just to help with understanding generators.
 The step4 dir uses [co](https://github.com/tj/co) which has a similar syntax, but is a full implementation including parallel support.

+## Step 5

+Step 5 is a little different in that it uses [async/await](https://github.com/lukehoban/ecmascript-asyncawait) via Bable to provide a "native" implementation.

+There is no need for a "run" or "co" function/library in this case because Babel provides those libraries for us.
+Pretty sweet.